wcgordon1/TustinRecruiting/src/content/jobs/tr-ef-funding-manager-idbg0882.md

 ---
 position: Equipment Finance Funding Manager
 description: >-
-  We are seeking a driven and detail-oriented **Equipment Finance Funding Manager** to join a dynamic finance company specializing in middle-market equipment financing.
-Based in Lake Forest, CA, this on-site position offers a competitive salary range of $100,000 to $115,000 and the opportunity to play a pivotal role in managing funding processes for commercial equipment transactions.
+  We are seeking a driven and detailoriented Equipment Finance Funding Manager to join a dynamic finance company specializing in middlemarket equipment financing.
+Based in Lake Forest, CA, this onsite position offers a competitive salary range of $100,000 to $115,000 and the opportunity to play a pivotal role in managing funding processes for commercial equipment transactions.
 If you have a strong background in finance and a passion for optimizing transaction workflows, this role is perfect for you.
 location: 'Lake Forest, CA'
 team: Equipment Finance
 datePosted: '2024-12-28T08:54:20.174Z'